-Estimated Travel Time: 6 hours Approximate Distance: 211 km After an early breakfast of a soup with rice, some bread and tea/coffee, partake in an optional hike (approx 1,5 hours) to capture the stunning views of Mont Ifasina (2.155 m) and surroundings.
+Estimated Travel Time: 6 hours Approximate Distance: 211 km After an early breakfast, which will consist of a soup of rice and some bread and tea/coffee, we will go on an optional hike (approx 1,5 hours) to capture the stunning views of Mont Ifasina (2.155 m) and surroundings.
 Don't forget your camera!
-We will head our way to Ranomafana (Malagasy for hot water), a little village which owes its name to the discovery by a local about a hundred years ago of hot springs down in the valley where the French created an open thermal swimming pool and a spa which, although quite antique at this point, are still in use.
-The village in turn gave its name to Madagascar’s fourth largest park, the Ranomafana National Park.
-Located on the edge of Madagascar's High Plateau, this park is extremely mountainous stretching over 41,600 hectares of hills covered by rainforest at altitudes between 800 and 1,200 m.
-The area is dominated by the Namorona river which is fed by many streams flowing from the hills, plunges from the eastern escarpment close to the park entrance.
-The steep slopes are covered with a mixture of primary and secondary forest.
-Much of the secondary growth is dominated by dense Chinese guava and clumps of giant bamboo which were introduced to the region.
-In 1986, Golden Bamboo Lemurs(Hapalemuraureus) were discovered in the forest about 6km from the town (the Greater Bamboo Lemur or Prolemursimus was rediscoveredabout the same time).
-Dr. Patricia Wright worked with the government of Madagascar to create a National Park to protect the two species.
-During our walk the next morning, we are likely to see them along with other lemur species and there is a possibility of seeing reptiles such as the Madagascar Boa (Sinziniamadagascariensis), chameleons, the largest rainforest species being the Parson's Chameleon, or the well-camouflaged leaf-tailed gecko (Uroplatus).
+We will head our way to Ranomafana (Malagasy for hot water), a little village which owes its name to the discovery by a local about a hundred years ago of hot springs down in the valley where the French created an open thermal swimming pool and a spa which look quite old but are still in use.
+The village in turn gave its name to Madagascar’s fourth largest park, the Ranomafana National Park located on the edge of Madagascar's High Plateau.
+This park is extremely mountainous stretching over 41,600 hectares of hills covered by rainforest at altitudes between 800 and 1,200 m.
+The area is dominated by the Namorona river which, fed by many streams flowing from the hills, plunges from the eastern escarpment close to the park entrance.
+The steep slopes are covered with a mixture of primary and secondary forest; much of the secondary growth is dominated by dense stands of introduced Chinese guava and clumps of giant bamboo.
+In 1986, Golden Bamboo Lemurs(Hapalemuraureus) were discovered in the forest about 6km from the town (the Greater Bamboo Lemur or Prolemursimus was rediscoveredabout the same time) and Dr. Patricia Wright worked with the government of Madagascar to create a National Park to protect the two species.
+During our walk the next morning, we are likely to see them along with other lemur species and possibly reptiles such as the Madagascar Boa (Sinziniamadagascariensis), chameleons like the largest rainforest species Parson's Chameleon, or well camouflaged Leaf-tailed geckoes (Uroplatus).
 Today, Ranomafana is one of the most important mammal sites in Madagascar.
 Most notable are golden bamboo lemur, greater bamboo lemur, grey bamboo lemur, Milne-Edwards’ sifaka, red-bellied lemur, red fronted brown lemur, and brown mouse lemur.
 Others include the fanaloka, the eastern ring-tailed mongoose, and the red forest rat.
 Present but hard to see are fosa and the aquatic tenrec.
-This park also has a huge varierty of bird life, including the blue coua, red-fronted coua, Pollen’s vanga, tylas, velvet asity, sunbird asity, pitta-like ground roller, scaly ground roller, short-legged ground roller, rufous-headed gound roller, brown mesite, Madagascar flufftail, slender-billed flufftail, collared nightjar, and the green jery (among others!).
-The flora is diverse and you will see a variety of ferns, palms, orchids and giant bamboos.
+This park also has a huge varierty of bird life, including the Blue coua, red-fronted coua, Pollen’s vanga, Tylas, velvet asity, sunbird asity, pitta-like ground roller, scaly ground roller, short-legged ground roller, rufous-headed gound roller, brown mesite, Madagascar flufftail, slender-billed flufftail, collared nightjar, and green jery (among others!).
+The flora is diverse, and you will see a variety of ferns, palms, orchids and giant bamboos.

-Estimated Travel Time: 4 hours Approximate Distance: 250 km Travel through south-central Madagascar to Ranohira on the edge of Isalo National Park.
-Before continuing on to Ranohira, we will make a stop at the Anja Community Reserve known for having some of the most accessible groups of ring-tailed lemur, it is totally worth a visit; you simply can’t miss it!
-After Anja, we continue our journey through the warm weather of the south amidst a different scenery.
-Travel through the savanna of the vast plateau of Ihorombe, before the Massif of Isalo becomes clearly visible as we approach Ranohira.
+Estimated Travel Time: 4 hours Approximate Distance: 250 km Today, we drive through south-central Madagascar to Ranohira on the edge of Isalo National Park.
+Before heading on to Ranohira, however, we will stop at the Anja community reserve as, having some of the most accessible groups of ring-tailed lemur, it is totally worth a visit; you simply can’t miss it!
+After Anja, we continue our journey through the warm weather of the south amidst a different scenery and the savanna of the vast plateau of Ihorombe up to the point where the Massif of Isalo becomes clearly visible as we approach Ranohira.
 The Isalo National Park was created in 1962 to preserve the ancestral beauty of the site.
-Archaeological relics and funeral sanctuaries create a magical atmosphere made of strong contrasts: silence and sunlight on sandy cliffs with rare ripicolous vegetation; lemur calls and bird chirps are heard in this green oasis along rivers filled with lush plants.
+Archaeological relics and funeral sanctuaries create a magical atmosphere made of strong contrasts: silence and sunlight on sandy cliffs with rare ripicolous vegetation; lemur calls and bird chirps within this green oasis along rivers filled with lush plants.
 The park covers an area of 81,540 hectares of this semi-arid region of the country.
-The territory is spotted with meadows and has open areas void of vegetation.
-A series of sandstone rocks, cliffs, and canyons are home to many rare and endemic plants, such as pachypodium rosulatum and a native species of aloe (aloe isaloensis).
-The sandstone massifs are sculpted by wind and rain create a scenic and odd landscape, often compared to the surface of the moon.
-Spend a full day exploring this fantastic park on foot.
-After a short trek within a small canyon, take a break from the sun and stop at fresh natural swimming pool.
-We continue on to the "cascades" which is considered to be one of the best waterfalls in Madagascar with its large natural swimming pool.
-If you are lucky you may see Sifaka, brown lemurs and/or ring-tailed lemurs.
+The territory is spotted with meadow, and has open areas void of vegetation, along with series of sandstone rocks, cliffs, and canyons, and is home to many rare and endemic plants, such as pachypodium rosulatum and a native species of aloe (aloe isaloensis).
+The sandstone massifs sculpted by wind and rain create a scenic and odd landscape, at times almost lunar.
+We spend a full day exploring this fantastic park on foot.
+After a short trek, within a small canyon, we have a break from the sun and stop at fresh natural swimming pool.
+We continue on to "cascades" which is considered to be one of the best waterfalls in Madagascar with its large natural swimming pool.
+If you are lucky you may see Sifaka, brown lemur and ring-tailed lemurs.
 This fantastic place, it is not just the abstract sculpturing and colours of the eroded terrain or the sweeping panoramas which is so impressive but also the absolute and enveloping silence.
 As well as the scenery and local history, there are 55 resident species of birds within the park, along with Catta lemurs, blackhead lemurs and Verreaux Sifakas.
-Between September and October (in the most arid zones, the Pachypodium blooms.Besides these lemurs, the impressive scenery and the fascinating local customs, you may come across some of the 55 resident species of birds within the park.
+Between September and October, in the most arid zones, the Pachypodium blooms.Besides these lemurs, the impressive scenery and the fascinating local customs, you may come across some of the 55 resident species of birds within the park.
 The Pachypodium blooms between September and October in the most arid areas.